site24x7/plugins/ehcache/README.md

 Some of the collected Ehcache attributes are as follows:

-"ObjectCount" : Total number of elements stored in the cache.
-"CacheHits"	  :	Total number of times a requested item was found in the cache.
-"CacheMisses" : Total number of times a requested element was not found in the cache.
+`ObjectCount` : Total number of elements stored in the cache `CacheHits`:	Total number of times a requested item was found in the cache `CacheMisses` : Total number of times a requested element was not found in the cache.
-"CacheHitPercentage"  : Percentage of successful hits.
+`CacheHitPercentage`  : Percentage of successful hits.
-"CacheMissPercentage" :	Percentage of accesses that failed to find anything.
+`CacheMissPercentage` :	Percentage of accesses that failed to find anything.

 ### Changes in the plugin will be reflected in Site24x7 only when there is a change in PLUGIN_VERSION.